 We have an amended loan agreement for the Sundial Assisted Living property located in Redding with Healthcare Financial Solutions, LLC ("HFS").
-See table above for further information.
+See table above listing loans payable for further information.
 The loan was interest only through January 2017 and then the loan payments increased to approximately \$15,000 a month, including interest.
-The principal payment portion of this loan payment commencing in February 2017 will be held in a sinking fund until maturity date.
+The principal payment portion of this loan payment commencing in February 2017 is being held in a sinking fund until maturity date.
 If the loan is refinanced prior to the maturity date, the loan payments in the sinking fund will be released to us, otherwise at maturity date, the loan payments in the sinking fund will be released to the lender and applied to the outstanding principal balance.
-Additionally, the loan is collateralized by the property and cross-guaranteed with several properties owned by the SUL JV, which will be released from the guarantee when the property is refinanced with a HUD insured loan or upon repayment at the maturity date.
+Additionally, the loan is collateralized by the property and cross-guaranteed with several properties owned by the SUL JV, which will be released from the guarantee when the property is refinanced with the United States Department of Housing and Urban Development ("HUD") insured loan or upon repayment at the maturity date.